-Victims of sexual harassment should refer to "Reporting Procedures," under "Sexual Misconduct and/or Title IX Policies" in the Code of Conduct for further information on sexual harassment.
+Victims of sexual harassment should refer to "Reporting Sexual Misconduct," under "Sexual Misconduct Policy" in the Code of Conduct for further information on sexual harassment.

-3. Equal Educational Opportunity
+4. Equal Educational Opportunity

 Fisher College is committed to an educational and working environment that provides equal opportunity to all members of the College community.
 In accordance with federal and state law, the College prohibits unlawful discrimination on the basis of race, color, religion, national origin, gender, gender preference, age, disability, citizenship, veteran status, and sexual orientation.